-The Bachelor of Fine Arts (BFA) is a four-year program that pairs a creatively focused liberal arts education with demanding studio art training in one of our five majors.
+The Bachelor of Fine Arts (BFA) is a four-year program that pairs a creatively focused liberal arts education with demanding studio art training in one of our six majors.
 Studio arts training in one of our six academic departments provides the foundational skills, intellectual context, discipline and creativity needed for a lifelong pursuit of making art.
 Support and guidance from our nationally-acclaimed faculty give our students the technical artistic skills and 21st-century skills to prepare them for their future careers.

 This program starts with a rigorous first-year foundation experience spent studying both traditional and contemporary forms of art-making, along with the introduction to a thorough conceptual liberal arts base focusing on art history and English composition.
 The Foundation Year program is crucial to gain technical skills and provides students the opportunity to take beginner level courses in all of our five majors.